finos/code-scanning/README.md

 - If the build files are located in the root project folder, remove all `working-directory` configurations
 - Adapt runtime versions (ie Node, Python, JVM, etc) with the ones used in your projects

-## Using FINOS CVE scanning in your project
+## Enabling CVE scanning in your project

 1. Identify the language(s) and build system(s) used in the repository you want to scan.
 2. Checkout your repository locally.